Carleton's Student-Produced Film Festival

 If you have any questions, please contact the Student Activities Office in Sayles 160 or email Hannah Rothblatt, Art & Film Program Assistant at email@example.com.

 Happy film making!

-Many thanks to the student filmmakers and to the Golden Schillers sponsors: ITS, PEPS, Dean of Students Office, and Student Activities.
+Many thanks to the student filmmakers, judges, and sponsors of the Golden Schillers Student Film Festival: ITS, PEPS, and the Student Activities Office.
 Thanks also to Jon Kittaka '13 for web site design.